system76/tech-docs/src/models/thelio-massive-b1.2/repairs.md

 ![CPU installation](./img/cpu-installation.webp)

-7. Place the heatsink/CPU back onto the motherboard, matching the triangles on the CPU clip/CPU (highlighted above) with the diagonal corner on the CPU socket (highlighted below).
+7. Place the heatsink/CPU back onto the motherboard, matching the triangles on the plastic clip/CPU (highlighted above) with the diagonal corner on the CPU socket (highlighted below).

 ![CPU orientation](./img/motherboard-triangle.jpg)